Knowledge-enhanced Agents for Interactive Text Games: Framework for Knowledge Injection in Text-based Game Agents

-As a pretrained language model, we employed RoBERTa~\cite{s29} due to its strong performance on various procedural understanding and commonsense reasoning tasks \cite{ma-etal-2022-coalescing,ma2020knowledgedriven}.
+\paragraph{\textbf{(1) Pre-trained LM:}} We employed the RoBERTa \cite{s29} pre-trained LM due to its strong performance on various procedural understanding and commonsense reasoning tasks \cite{jiang2023transferring}.
 RoBERTa is a transformer-based, encoder-only model trained using masked language modeling.
-Due to the model's large scale, we choose offline fine-tuning over RL to train the agent.
-Here we view the task as multiple-choice question-answering (QA).
+Due to its large size, we choose offline fine-tuning to train the agent.
+Here we view the task as multiple-choice QA.
 At each step, the current game state is treated as the question and must predict the next action from a set of candidates.
 Similar to RL agents, the model is given the environment observation ($obv_i$), inventory ($inv_i$), and task description ($desc$) at every step.
-Then we concatenate it with each action and let the language model select the action with the highest score.
-Given the large set of possible actions, we only randomly select $n$ distractor actions during training to reduce the computational burden, the language model is trained with cross-entropy loss to select the correct action.
+Then we concatenate it with each action and let the LM select the action with the highest score.
+Given the large set of possible actions, we only randomly select $n$ distractor actions during training to reduce the computational burden, the LM is trained with cross-entropy loss to select the correct action.
 At inference time, the model assigns scores for all valid actions, and we use top-p sampling for action selection to prevent it from being stuck in an action loop.